 2019 – Lynn A. Barnett, Ph.D., Associate Professor, Department of Recreation, Sport & Tourism at the University of Illinois and Fellow in the Academy of Leisure Sciences.
 Dr. Barnett has had a long and sustained record of contributions to the study of play throughout her career, which started in the 1970s.
 Her work has appeared in a variety of publications including books, scholarly journals, technical reports, and papers at professional meetings.

 2018 – Olga S. Jarrett, Ph.D., is Professor Emerita in the Department of Early Childhood and Elementary Education at Georgia State University where she taught courses in child development, teaching methods for urban teachers, and a seminar on play.
 Her research has focused on science inquiry and the role of play in developing an interest in science, on service learning, and on recess behavior and the effects of recess on classroom behavior.
 She is a past president of The Association for the Study of Play and the American Association for the Child’s Right to Play.

 2017 – The inaugural Joe L. Frost Award for Distinguished Research was presented to its namesake – Joe L. Frost, the contemporary father of play advocacy.
+Dr. Frost was one of America’s leading experts on play and playgrounds with a global reputation as the contemporary father of play advocacy.
 (Photographed receiving the award with the co-founders of the US Play Coalition, Brett Wright and Fran Mainella.)